OregonStateMarsRover/RoverFirmware/bogie/BUGS.md

 --------------------
 * The Sabertooth needs some time for initialization before it is ready to take configuration.
 (In this case, the timeout)
-* Packet handler has checksum errors if data contains escaped byte

 TO BE TESTED:
 -------------------